 - To store fresh sage, simply wrap the sage leaves in paper towels and put them in a plastic bag in the refrigerator.
 Make sure to use the leaves within four to five days.
 Fresh leaves that are covered in olive oil can be stored for much longer in the refrigerator, about three weeks.

-- If you're looking to cultivate your own sage at home, note that it is very drought tolerant and does not like sitting in wet soil.
-The leaves will get mildew if they are allowed to sit damp, so water infrequently.
+- If you're looking to cultivate your own sage at home, note that it is drought tolerant and does not like sitting in wet soil.
+The leaves will get mildew on them if they are allowed to sit damp, so water infrequently.

 Yes, definitely.
 It's recommended you let the butter completely cool before transferring it to a glass container—a Mason jar works well.
 It should keep in the fridge for seven to 10 days.

 Unsalted butter is preferable for several reasons.
 Salted butter tends to foam up more, which makes it harder to discern its true color as it's browning.
 In addition to being able to control the salt content precisely with unsalted butter, it's also fresher.
 Unsalted butter has a shorter shelf life because salt acts as a preservative.

 Butter can appear to take a long time to brown if it's thrown in as a whole stick.
 It's highly recommended that you cut it up into five or six pieces so that the butter can brown evenly.
 Otherwise, if thrown in whole, some of the butter can start to burn while the solid part is still warming up.

 What Is the Difference Between Brown Butter and Regular Butter?